Muv Cannabis Dispensaries of Florida

 Muscle Relaxant

-CBG shows promise for slowing muscle contractions in body muscles as well as in the bladder.
-This could assist in helping to treat a wide variety of bladder disorders.
-CBG also shows potential for helping ease the pain of athletes suffering from sports injuries.
-In fact, it may be an effective muscle relaxant for anyone suffering from muscle strain or pain.
+CBG shows promise for slowing muscle contractions in body muscles as well as in the bladder due to its interactions outside of the ECS.
+Just how CBG interacts with a serotonin receptor, it also interacts with transient receptor potential (TRP) channels and is believed to inhibit GABA reuptake, which both play roles in pain sensation and muscle relaxation.
+This could assist in helping to treat a wide variety of muscle spasms or strains, including bladder disorders.
+CBG may also help to ease the pain of athletes suffering from sports injuries.

 Glaucoma Relief